ORCA Card Transit Pass

 Students can use the funds on their ORCA to purchase the “monthly, unlimited-trips” Puget Pass by visiting an ORCA customer service station, located at the Westlake Center bus tunnel, or at the King Street Station downtown, Monday - Friday.
 Please visit customer service at: metro.kingcounty.gov for hours and directions.

 No, not at this time.
 You can only convert your ORCA to a Puget Pass at the Westlake Center bus tunnel or the King Street Station.

 The technology does not yet exist for individuals to convert ORCA card and Puget Pass types without the assistance of an ORCA customer service representative.
 The college cashiers are not ORCA customer service representatives.
 To find the ORCA customer service representative closest to you, visit: metro.kingcounty.gov for hours and directions.

 Increased transit costs and increased ridership required colleges and universities across the Puget Sound to modify transportation programs.
-SCD assessed all options available and implemented the best program to meets the needs of their students and colleges.
+Seattle Colleges assessed all options available and implemented the best program to meets the needs of their students and colleges.

 For ORCA information visit: orcacard.com

 For King County Metro Transit information visit: metro.kingcounty.gov